Has the holiday hubbub left you feeling a little frazzled?

-I took this past week off work to be able to reduce stress and get a little more “joy” out of this joyous season.
+Last year, I took the week before Christmas off work in an effort to reduce stress and get a little more joy out of this joyous season.

 It was a great week, however, the day after our family Christmas dinner, I realized I looked a MESS!

-Not to mention my hands.
+And my hands!
 They were dry with brittle, chipped unpolished nails.
 Ugh!
-Too bad I didn’t have this grand realization BEFORE the party!

 Not only did I look a mess, my body ached from not making time to exercise.

-I was happy but I didn’t feel at the top of my game.
+Sure I was happy, but I didn’t feel at the top of my game.

-I quickly made a mad dash to the salon and crashed in on a cycling class.
-(Still need to do the nails but I am slathering my hands with body butter several times a day now especially just before bed.)
+I jumped into action and quickly made a mad dash to the salon and then crashed in on a cycling class.
+Still needed to do the nails but at least I started slathering my hands with body butter several times a day.